xmc2016/skopeo/docs/skopeo-sync.1.md

 **--append-suffix** _tag-suffix_ String to append to destination tags.

+**--preserve-digests**

-**--preserve-digests** Preserve the digests during copying.
+Preserve the digests during copying.
 Fail if the digest cannot be preserved.

-Consider using `--all` at the same time.
+This option does not change what will be copied; consider using `--all` at the same time.

 **--remove-signatures** Do not copy signatures, if any, from _source-image_.
 This is necessary when copying a signed image to a destination which does not support signatures.